Providers

 })

-Cloudflare Durable Objects support WebSockets for real-time update notifications, providing instant updates to users.
+Cloudflare Durable Objects support WebSockets for real-time update notifications, giving instant updates to users.

 import { defineNuxtConfig } from 'nuxt/config'